+You’ll need to set up Analytics and Search Console properties for each version of the site.
 To target a website at the US market, you would set ‘United States’ as a geographic target in Google Search Console.
 This is essentially informing Google that you’d like this site to be served in the SERPs (search engine results pages) displayed by www.google.com (US).

 The following image displays how you can set a particular country as a Geographic target in Google Search Console:

 Building links to your international content can be a challenge when you take the following into consideration: